LGBTQ literature in El Salvador: Narrative

-After the end of El Salvador's Civil War in 1992, more representations of LGBT characters began to appear in narrative works, particularly of transgender women.
+After the end of El Salvador's Civil War in 1992, more representations of LGBTQ characters began to appear in narrative works, particularly of transgender women.
 However, several of these characters met tragic ends, as in the short story "Santiago, la Bellita" (1995), by writer René Rodas, whose protagonist, known as la Bellita, is murdered by one of her clients in the brothel where she served as a sex worker.
-The novel Putolión (1997), by David Hernández, is notorious for offering an overview of the spaces occupied by LGBT people during the second half of the twentieth century.
-The work recounts how, since the 1950s, a sector of San Salvador known as La Praviana was very popular among LGBT people, particularly those who worked as prostitutes.
+The novel Putolión (1997), by David Hernández, is notorious for offering an overview of the spaces occupied by LGBTQ people during the second half of the twentieth century.
+The work recounts how, since the 1950s, a sector of San Salvador known as La Praviana was very popular among LGBTQ people, particularly those who worked as prostitutes.
 Because the novel suggested that an important figure in Salvadorean politics was homosexual, the publication of Putolión was controversial and the authorities pressured the publisher to withdraw all copies from circulation and destroy them shortly after their appearance.

 In 1997, Jacinta Escudos published a book of short stories, Cuentos sucios, which included one of the first stories to explore lesbian attraction.
 In later years, Escudos entered into transgender literature with the stories "Memoria de Siam" (2008) and "Nights in Tunisia" (2010).
 In the case of "Memoria de Siam", Escudos took fantastic features to narrate the transformation that a woman undergoes to become a man to enter into a sentimental relationship with the woman she loves, although at the same time she reproduces traditional discourses on the roles of men and women.
 At the end of the story, the protagonist ends his transformation by exclaiming, "I like being a man.".